supersimple/blog/priv/articles/2018-10-07/building-a-personal-dashboard-with-elixir.md

 On the Pi terminal, type: `raspi-config` and activate the option for “wait for network”.
 While you are there, this is a good opportunity to change your password from the default to something a little more secure.

+Newer versions of Raspbian default to Wayland.
+The code in this tutorial works on X11, and you can switch to X11 in raspi-config as well.

 The last step is to change some config files on the Raspberry Pi.

 Next, there are some special files used by the Raspberry Pi OS to startup the machine and put into a proper kiosk mode.